hechoendrupal/drupal-console-book/ro/commands/generate-entity-config.md

 ## Opțiuni disponibile
 Opțiune | Detalii
 -------|-------------
---module | Numele Modulului.
+--module | The Module name.
+--entity-class | The config entity class
+--entity-name | The config entity name
---entity-class | Clasa entității de configurare --entity-name | Numele entității de configurare --base-path | The base-path for the config entity routes --label | Eticheta
+--base-path | The base-path for the config entity routes --label | The label
 --bundle-of | Acts as bundle for content entities